Zero Dark Thirty: Plot

-Thomas, a fellow CIA analyst, shares with Maya information from a Jordanian detainee claiming to have buried Abu Ahmed in 2001.
-Maya discovers that Abu Ahmed is likely a man named Ibrahim Sayeed from information that had been provided by the Moroccan government after 9/11.
-Speculating that the man that was reported dead is not Abu Ahmed but actually his similar looking brother Habeeb, Maya contacts Dan, now a senior officer at the CIA headquarters for information on Sayeed's family.
-Dan obtains the phone number of Sayeed's mother from a Kuwaiti prince in exchange for a Lamborghini Gallardo Bicolore.
+A fellow CIA analyst shares information from a Jordanian detainee claiming to have buried Ahmed in 2001.
+Another colleague discovers that Ahmed is likely a man named Ibrahim Sayeed, from information provided by Morocco after 9/11, and tells Maya.
+Believing that the man reported dead was Ahmed's brother, Maya contacts Dan, now a senior officer at the CIA headquarters for information on Sayeed's family.
+Dan obtains the phone number of Sayeed's mother from a Kuwaiti prince in exchange for a Lamborghini Gallardo Bicolor.
 Maya and her CIA team in Pakistan obtain Sayeed's number from calls with his mother and eventually, despite his use of tradecraft, identify him and his vehicle.
-They track his vehicle to a large urban compound in Abbottabad, Pakistan.
-After gunmen attack Maya she is recalled to Washington, D.C. due to possibly having lost her cover.
+They track his vehicle to a large urban compound in Abbottabad Pakistan.
+Following a gunmen attack on Maya, she is recalled to Washington, D.C. for a possible loss of her security cover.

-The CIA puts the compound under surveillance but is unable to confirm that bin Laden is in residence.
-Despite this, the President's National Security Advisor tasks the CIA with creating a plan to attack the compound.
+The CIA places the traced compound under surveillance but is unable to confirm that bin Laden is in residence.
+Despite this, the President's National Security Advisor tasks the CIA with a plan to attack the place.
 Before briefing President Barack Obama, the CIA director holds a meeting of his senior officers, who estimate that bin Laden is 60–80% likely to be in the compound.
-Maya, also in the meeting, places her confidence at 100%.
-The mission is eventually approved.
+Maya places her confidence at 100%, so the mission is eventually approved.

 On May 2, 2011, the 160th Special Operations Aviation Regiment flies two stealth helicopters from Afghanistan into Pakistan with members of DEVGRU (SEAL Team Six) and the CIA's Special Activities Division to raid the compound.
-The SEALs gain entry and kill several people in the compound, including a man whom they believe is bin Laden.
-At a U.S. base in Jalalabad, Afghanistan, Maya confirms the identity of the corpse.
-Soon afterwards, Maya boards a military transport plane and begins to cry.
+The Seals gain entry and kill several people in the compound, including a man whom they believe is bin Laden.
+Back at the U.S. base in Jalalabad Afghanistan, Maya confirms the corpse identity.
+Soon afterwards, she boards, as a single passenger on an empty military cargo plane back home and begins to cry.